zitadel/zitadel/docs/docs/guides/integrate/zitadel-apis/access-zitadel-apis.md

 ### Accessing System API

 With the System API developers can manage different ZITADEL instances.
-The System API can't be accessed with service users and requires a special configuration and authentication that can be found in our [guide to access ZITADEL's System API](./access-zitadel-system-api).
+The System API can't be accessed by service users and requires a special configuration and authentication that can be found in our [guide to access ZITADEL's System API](./access-zitadel-system-api).

 [Reference documentation for system API](/docs/apis/introduction#system)